 - Microsoft SQL Server Analysis Services (SSAS)

 The two slides below (from our Dimensional Report Authoring course) provide a synopsis of the differences between relational and OLAP data sources.
-I used IBM Cognos as a front-end platform to show how these multidimensional sources will appear and how they differ from traditional, relational sources.
+We used Cognos as a front-end platform to show how these multidimensional sources will appear and how they differ from traditional, relational sources.

 Now for some features of the dimensional data structure: